willian2s/willian2s/README.md

 ## Hi 👋!
 Welcome my profile.

-I'm Willian Silva, I'm a Front-End developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.
+I'm Willian Silva, I'm a Back-End developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

 Passionate about technology and all the ease they bring to the world.

 - 🔭 I’m currently looking for working on JavaScript apps/systems
-- 🌱 I’m currently learning React Native, Typescript, Flutter and of course JS improvments
+- 🌱 I’m currently learning React Native, Typescript, Node and of course JS improvments
 -  ⚡ Technologies: React, Node, React-Native, Jest and Mocha.

 "What we know is a drop, what we ignore is an ocean." - Isaac Newton.